mehulmehul1/vimanagame/src/drawing/README.md

 Runs prediction on the current drawing.

-Returns: Array of top 3 predictions with {className, probability, index}
+Returns: Array of predictions filtered to active labels only, sorted by probability, with {className, probability, index}

 #### `async predictAndEvaluate()`